Githa Hariharan: Biography

-Githa Hariharan was born in 1954 in Coimbatore, India.
+Githa Hariharan was born in 1954 in Coimbatore, Madras State (now Tamil Nadu), India.
 She was raised in a Tamil Brahmin home in Bombay and Manila with two siblings.
 Her father was a journalist for the Times of India and a founder and publisher of The Economic Times.
 During her childhood, she was encouraged to read, and she studied Carnatic music.

 She completed a B.A. in English Literature from Bombay University in 1974 and an M.A. in Communications from Fairfield University, Connecticut in 1977.

 From 1979 to 1984, Hariharan worked as an editor in the Mumbai, Chennai and New Delhi offices of Orient Longman.
 From 1985 to 2005, she worked as a freelance editor.
 She has been a Visiting Professor or Writer-in-Residence at Dartmouth College, George Washington University, the University of Kent, Nanyang Technological University, Jamia Millia Islamia and Goa University.

 Githa Hariharan is also a founder member of the Indian Writers' Forum.